On the Trail

 Stay on the marked trail.
 Stepping off the trail and into unauthorized areas may damage delicate plant and animal species which are critical to maintaining the ecosystem.

-Do not disturb the wildlife.
+Do not disturb the the wildlife.
 Remember, when you are in nature, you are the visitor.

 Practice these principles of Leave No Trace: